chialab/dna/docs/guide/index.md

 ## Install

-DNA is published to the NPM registry
+DNA is published to the NPM registry and can be installed using your favorite package manager.

 ::: code-group